Kasaragod district

-The district is situated on the rich biodiversity of Western Ghats.
+The district is situated on the rich biodiversity of the Western Ghats.
 It was a part of the Kannur district of Kerala until 24 May 1984.
-The district is bounded by Dakshina Kannada district to the north, Western Ghats to the northeast, Kodagu district to the southeast, Kannur district to the south, and Arabian Sea to the west.
+It also remains the last formed district of kerala to date.
+The district is bounded by Dakshina Kannada district to the north, Western Ghats to the northeast, Kodagu district to the southeast, Kannur district to the south, and the Arabian Sea to the west.
 Kasaragod district has the maximum number of rivers in Kerala - 12.

 Kasaragod town is located on the estuary where the Chandragiri River, which is also the longest river in the district, empties into Arabian Sea.
-Kasaragod is home to several forts which include Arikady fort, Bekal Fort, Chandragiri Fort, and Hosdurg Fort (Puthiyakotta Fort).
+Kasaragod is home to several forts which include Arikady fort, Bekal Fort, Chandragiri Fort, and Hosdurg Fort.
 Bekal Fort is also the largest fort in Kerala.
 The historic hill of Ezhimala is located on the southern portion of Kavvayi Backwaters of Nileshwaram.
 Talakaveri, which is home to Talakaveri Wildlife Sanctuary where the 805 km long Kaveri River originates, is located closer to Ranipuram in Kerala-Karnataka border.
-Robert Caldwell describes the extent of Malayalam in the late 19th century as extending from Chandragiri fort and Chandragiri river in the north to Neyyar river beyond Thiruvanantapuram in the south.
+Robert Caldwell describes the extent of Malayalam in the late 19th century as extending from Chandragiri fort and Chandragiri river in the north to Neyyar river beyond Thiruvananthapuram in the south.